Khalifa Sankaré: Early career

 Sankaré was born in Dakar, Senegal.
 He started his football career at AS Douanes but moved to French team US Boulogne in 2003, and appeared with the latter's first team during the 2005–06 and 2006–07 seasons.
 In July 2007 he was transferred to Belgian club S.V.
 Zulte Waregem, but spent the majority of his spell on loan at K.V.
 Oostende and R.A.E.C.
 Mons.

 Greece

-In July 2010, Sankaré transferred to Greek team Olympiacos Volou.
+In July 2010, Sankaré transferred to Greek team Olympiacos Volos.
 He made his debut for the club on 28 August, starting in a 1–0 away win against Panionios, and subsequently established himself as a regular starter at the club.

-In the 2011 summer, after Olympiacos' relegation due to a match-fixing scandal, Sankaré was released by the club and joined Aris Thessaloniki in the same division.
+In the 2011 summer, after Olympiacos' relegation due to a match-fixing scandal, Sankaré was released by the club and joined Aris in the same division.
 He scored his first goal for Aris on his debut, netting the first in a 1–1 draw at Ergotelis.

 Sankaré joined Super League side Asteras Tripolis from Aris on a free transfer in July 2012.
 He reached fan acclaim by scoring a stunning bicycle kick in the play-off match against PAS Giannina on 15 May 2013.